alifoo/hacking-club-pucpr/README.md

-# Hacking Club PUC-PR
+# Hacking Club PUCPR

-This repo is meant to centralize the official [PUC-PR's](https://pt.wikipedia.org/wiki/Pontif%C3%ADcia_Universidade_Cat%C3%B3lica_do_Paran%C3%A1) Hacking Club activities and resources.
-Even though club activities in campus are restricted to PUC-PR's students, every class's recording is going to be publicly released to the [club youtube channel](https://www.youtube.com/channel/UCl1qSqYL4tQzbYumkZFtSmQ).
+This repo is meant to centralize the official [PUCPR's](https://pt.wikipedia.org/wiki/Pontif%C3%ADcia_Universidade_Cat%C3%B3lica_do_Paran%C3%A1) Hacking Club activities and resources.
+Even though club activities in campus are restricted to PUCPR's students, every class's recording is going to be publicly released to the [club youtube channel](https://www.youtube.com/channel/UCl1qSqYL4tQzbYumkZFtSmQ).

 ## About the club

 The term "hacking" we use is not related to unauthorized access to systems.
 Here, we use this term to denote Creative Problem Solving, which is the main pillar of the club.

-Our ultimate goal is to help every PUC-PR's student commited to the club to be part of the next generation of excellent programmers.
+Our ultimate goal is to help every PUCPR's student commited to the club to be part of the next generation of excellent programmers.

 And by excellent, we mean programmers that are constantly sharpening habilities like:
 - Insatiable curiosity